aem-vite/docs/docs/guide/front-end/vite/index.md

 ```
 <!-- prettier-ignore-end -->

-### Making CSS its own entry
+### Explicit CSS entry

 Due to how AEM handles CSS it is not recommended to import it directly in your JavaScript modules as this can result in undesired outputs.
-For consistency, you main CSS outputs should be declared explicitly in your Vite `rollupOptions.input` object.
+For consistency your main CSS outputs should be declared explicitly in your Vite `rollupOptions.input` object.
 All other CSS specific to things such as React can be imported directly via JavaScript.

 ## Plugins